 If you are the owner of the vehicle or in control of the vehicle (maybe it’s registered to your parent), and you allow the learner’s permit holder to drive the vehicle even though you are not 21 years or older with at least one year of driving experience, then you face:

-- up to one year in jail for a first offense and
+- Up to one year in jail for a first offense

 - The RMV may suspend your vehicle registration and/or your license for up to one year.